 Lecturer, College of Science, Health and Engineering

-I am interested in the surfaces of semiconductor crystals, particularly diamond, and how they react to the world around and within us.
-My research involves coating these surfaces with organic and metallo-organic compounds observing the change their electrical and optical properties, particularly in ways which can be useful for engineering implantable biosensors for medical assays.
+I am interested in semiconductor crystal surfaces, particularly diamond, and how they react to the world around and within us.
+By coating these surfaces with organic and metallo-organic compounds and observing the change their electrical and optical properties, we can use them to engineer implantable biosensors for medical assays.

-My other interest springs from a deep commitment to the dissemination of knowledge through teaching, which I regard as a process of coaching.
-This includes research into ways of making this coaching possible (and efficient) in a mass tertiary education system, primarily through combining the modern educational psychology with information technology.
+I am also deeply committed to the dissemination of knowledge through teaching, which I regard as a process of institutionalised coaching.
+This extends to research into ways of making this coaching possible (and efficient) in a mass tertiary education system, primarily through combining the modern educational psychology with information technology.
 I work extensively with the secondary school system, particularly in ways of linking science-as-practiced with contemporary classroom practice through reconceptualising initial teacher education programs.